sourcery-ai-bot/pyBitZlatoAPI/README.md

 # pyBitZlatoAPI
-I think it is a python lib, but it is looks like python script for bitzlato.com API :)
+I think it is a python lib, but it is looks like python script for bitzlato API :)

 It is unofficial lib for work with bitzlato.com API.
 The repository will updates...